-A waiting list is held for the initial year of Year 7 intake only, in line with Suffolk's co-ordinated scheme for admissions.
+A waiting list is held for Year 7 intake only, until the 31 December, in line with Suffolk's co-ordinated scheme for admissions.

 Students are placed on the waiting list according to the admissions oversubscription criteria (listed above).
 This will include applicants who have applied after the closing date.
 Waiting lists are not held at any other time or for any other year group.